 Otto van der Walt

-Otto van der Walt presents the Afrikaans news and The Choral Life on Sundays.
+Otto van der Walt presents the Afrikaans news, Matinee, The Choral Life and Saturday Breakfast.
 He has a passion for choirs and choir music.
 He believes music – and specifically choral/group singing – bridges all divides and brings people together.
 He also believes that South African choirs, with their rich diversity, do not get enough recognition in South Africa, even though outside of its borders, they are rated some of the world’s best.
 He has made it his life mission to correct this.
-Oh, during the day he is an IT support guy.

 Patric van Blerk

-Patric van Blerk presents What a Wonderful World on Wednesday at 22:00.
+Patric van Blerk stands in, when needed, for Dragana’s Wonderful World in the Lounge.
 Songwriter, record producer, presenter, he co-owns Cape Town Sound recording studios in Woodstock and Cape Town – and WooWi Global distribution.
 Born a Beatle-baby, he has grown into loving music of every kind, notably the Great American Song Book, jazz and classical.
 Co-writer of song hits such as “Paradise Road”, “We Are Growing” (from Shaka Zulu) and “Charlie”.
 Loves music, food, politics, reading, Bulldogs – and being home.
 Friends and pets are a treasure.

-Paul Wise presents Classical Choice at 09:00 on Monday mornings.
+Paul Wise presents Matinee and is copy editor of Opus.
 His real-world occupation: a former English teacher and Hansard editor, now a freelance editor and translator.
 He is from a family of musicans and has always been fascinated by the medium of radio.
 Musical credentials: Grade VIII piano (by the skin of his teeth) and choirs.
 And playing the tuba (briefly and VERY badly) in a school band.
 He hopes to please the ordinary music lover, but also intrigue the expert.
 Every programme is a voyage of discovery for him – and an adventure in pronunciation!

-Philip Todres presents Cape Diary on select Fridays.
+Philip Todres presents Cape Diary, Sanlam Arts Round Up and reviews books for Book Choice.
 He has published the Arts + Crafts Map since 1989 and developed a broad range of special-interest map guides which can be viewed at www.mapmyway.co.za.
 In partnership with the City, he publishes the Cape Town Green Map, encouraging green as an informed lifestyle choice.
 He is inspired by living in Cape Town and being stimulated by the diversity and range of what has increasingly become a dynamic and internationally recognised cultural and design hub.
 FMR helps him to stay connected to the vibrant happenings that the Mother City has to offer.

-Priscilla Laing presents Classical Choice on Thursdays as well as Reflections, Great Interpreters and Composer of the Week.
+Priscilla Laing presents Reflections, Great Interpreters, Composer of the Week and on Sunday evenings, A Musical Alphabet.
 Kenya-born Priscilla spent her early adult years travelling before ending up in Aberdeen, Scotland, working in the oil industry.
 Changing direction to consulting in an IT environment her corporate world took her to Singapore and Sydney, where she lived across the water from the famous opera house.
 Wherever she was she would to tune in to the local classical music station, her other love being books.
 ‘Scilla loves the research that goes into specialist programmes and getting feedback from listeners.

-Rodney Trudgeon presents Classic Breakfast and People of Note.
+Rodney Trudgeon presents The Classic Morning and People of Note.
 In a radio career spanning over 40 years, Rodney Trudgeon has sought to make classical music more accessible and more entertaining.
 After a short spell as a freelance flautist in the Durban Symphony Orchestra Rodney joined SABC.
-He moved to Classic FM in 2000 and then to FMR in 2005 where he is also Programme Manager.
+He moved to Classic FM in 2000 and then to FMR in 2005 where he was Programme Manager until 2022.
 He was inducted into the Liberty Radio Awards Hall of Fame in 2019.
 He is also author of Rodney Trudgeon’s Concert Notes – A Selection of Favourite Masterpieces published by Jonathan Ball Publishers.

-Saan Mohamed presents The Odyssey Saturdays from 20:00 and Thursday evening’s Jazz Lounge.
-It was in the late 80’s, after moving to Johannesburg, that he showed an active interest in broadcasting.
+Saan Mohamed presents Saturday Scene, Take Note and The FMR SA Session on Thursdays from 9 to midnight.
+It was in the late 1980s, after moving to Johannesburg, that he showed an active interest in broadcasting.
 In 1988 Clive Smith, on then-Radio 5, asked Saan to produce his Saturday evening show.
 After moving to Cape Town in 1995 Saan joined P4 Radio as a production manager and presenter in Cape Town and in Durban until 2008, when he returned to Cape Town.
 In 2009 he joined FMR as late night presenter of A Jazz Odyssey.
-In 2015 he joined FMR as Senior Music Compiler.
+In 2015 he joined FMR as the Jazz Music Compiler.

 Stephen ‘Spling’ Aspeling

-Stephen Aspeling (Spling) presents Film Review on Friday and Saturday mornings.
+Stephen Aspeling (Spling) presents Talking Movies on Saturday mornings.
 As a child, Spling gravitated to the magical world of cinema.
 Achieving academic honours at Kingswood College, he completed a B.A. at UCT with a focus on film, media and visuals.
 Spling continues to review, judge and consult for a host of websites, radio stations, newspapers, magazines, screening events, festivals and has made several TV appearances.
 Milla Jovovich wishes she thought like him, John Cleese criticised his “Holy Grail” t-shirt’s punctuation, and Spling was interviewed on BBC Radio 5 Live.

-Willem Bester presents Kaapse Dagboek on select weekdays.
+Willem Bester presents Kaapse Dagboek/Cape Diary.
 By day, he lectures Computer Science at Stellenbosch University, at night and over weekends, he is a tenor specialising in Early Music, and a critic of the performing arts.
 Willem was a voice student of André Howard and Minette du Toit-Pearce, and studied choral direction with Acáma Fick.
 He is a member of the Cape Consort and the Cape Soloists Choir, and performed as soloist with the CPO, Camerata Tinta Barocca, and Baroque 2000.
 He is the only person alive who’s published in both the Lecture Notes in Computer Science and Huisgenoot.